 The Church must be destroyed; Her influence must be curbed, Her teachings must be discredited as backward, hateful, and narrow-minded.
 Clergy must be presented as hypocritical parasites leeching off the people.
 There can only be one god now – man; specifically, those who dictate and adhere to the dogma of the new order.
 Only they have the right to preach and proselytize.
 The state will be the new church, forcefully dictating proper faith, while silencing and punishing those who refuse to confess and act accordingly; those who do not must learn, and they must be instructed by any means.
 If they do not receive the new world system then they must be sacrificed on its altar, only then will those left be able to make the necessary evolutionary leap into humanistic utopia.

 During that time of extreme totalitarian oppression in the name of freedom, the well-being of the common man, equality, and the advancement of humanity, there arose a group of “christians” that were willing to collaborate with the Soviets.
 They are known as “the revisionist” or “the Living Church.” the enemy of our salvation is always exploiting people both from within and outside of the Church.
 These revisionists were willing to redefine ancient Christian teaching in light of the “new age of reason.”
 Inevitably, the Soviets were more than happy to use them for a time to sow confusion in the name of the Church and Christ (a similar thing is happening in Ukraine today).
 They zealously proclaimed: the Church must update Her teachings, must adapt to the new order, times change and so must the faith.
 They are a stark example of salt becoming insipid.
 Wolves in sheep’s clothing.
 They held to the outward forms of ancient Christian Orthodox worship while the heart was leprous.
 They were willing to sell their soul to make peace with the fallen world.
 Yet they wrote out the bill of sale forgetting that Christ said, “What will a man be profited, if he gains the whole world, and forfeits his soul.
 Or what shall a man give in exchange for his soul?”
 (Mat.
 16:26).
-It is not enough to have but the trappings, there must be true Christian Life, for devoid of interior Life, Who is Christ, there remains only echoing tombs full of dead bones.
+It is not enough to have but the trappings, there must be true Christian Life.
+Devoid of interior Life, Who is Christ, there remains only echoing tombs full of dead bones.